jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4.md

 - The too generous and affectionate friend.

 <!-- Only the most brutal and worthless person can hate these.  -->
 It is always regarded  with concern, sympathy and kindness.
 We blame them instead for the extravagance of their attachment.
 Extreme humanity has nothing in itself which renders it disagreeable.
 However, it has a helplessness which interests our pity more than anything.
-We only regret that it is unfit for the world, because=
+We only regret that it is unfit for the world, because:
 - the world is unworthy of it
-- it must expose the person who has it, as a prey to=
+- it must expose the person who has it, as a prey to:
   - the treachery and ingratitude of falsehood
   - a thousand pains and uneasinesses, which he is the least deserving to feel and is least capable of supporting.